oanaadri/RDTSoundClassifier/README.md

 # RDTSoundClassifier
-RDTSoundClassifier is based on a convolutional neural network trained with spectrogram-like images, used to detect types of sounds.
+RDTSoundClassifier is an android application based on a convolutional neural network trained with spectrogram-like images, used to detect types of sounds.